 Similarly, Peter had a client who inherited all of her ex-husband’s assets because he hadn’t updated his will after they had divorced.

-While many often view insurance as being a support for themselves in the case of an emergency, it can also be part of your protection plan for dependents or children in an emergency.
+While many often view insurance as being a support for themselves in the case of an emergency, it can also be part of your protection plan for dependants or children in an emergency.

 Say you were suddenly unable to work due to severe illness and disability, but still needed to financially support your children, insurance might be part of your financial buffer for your own needs and that of your children.